 In the aftermath of my divorce after disclosing child sex abuse, I was guided toward the study of theology, first at Harvard Divinity School, and now as a PhD candidate at the University of Edinburgh.
 My academic work in practical and ethical theology is deeply intertwined with my lived experience as a survivor.
-This connection fuels my advocacy for those whose voices have been silenced, and reinforces my conviction that institutions must confront harm transparently and hold themselves accountable.
+This connection fuels my advocacy for those whose voices have been silenced and reinforces my conviction that institutions must confront harm transparently and hold themselves accountable.

 This path has led me to places I never imagined.
 In 2022, I stood alongside Pope Francis to mark the United Nations’ inaugural World Day for the Prevention of, and Healing from Child Sexual Exploitation, Abuse and Violence.
 A year later, I addressed the UN, amplifying survivors’ stories on a global platform.
 Today, as the founder of Italian Parish Records, I channel my dedication into preserving Italy’s cultural heritage—a reminder that history, like truth, demands guardianship.

 None of this would have been possible without the steadfast support of those who refused to let me walk alone.
-My brother, William, and mentor, David F. Holland offered unwavering allyship when I needed it most, and Carolyn Choate who helped me find words that I could not communicate at the time.
+My brother, William, and mentor, David F. Holland, offered unwavering allyship when I needed it most, and Carolyn Choate helped me find words that I could not communicate at the time.
 I am equally humbled by the divine grace and unseen hands that guided me through despair.

 Ph.D.
 Candidate at The University of Edinburgh, School of Divinity